 How We Give

-In addition to Staples Foundation grants, Staples provides charitable donations to 501(c)3 non-profit organizations engaged in educational and youth-focused projects and events.
-If your organization fits within our focus area, stop by your local Staples store and speak with the general manager about how they can support your community organization.
-All requests are evaluated by your local Staples store and decisions are made at the discretion of store management.
+If an organization fits within our focus area, a representative can visit their local Staples® store and speak with the General Manager about support.
+All requests are evaluated by the local store and decisions are made at the discretion of store management.

 Staples stores are able to support non-profit organizations making a positive difference in the local community through We Care gift cards.
-These gift cards enable non-profit organizations to obtain supplies from Staples needed to make a community event or program a success.
-In 2011, our U.S. stores donated more than $320,000 in the form of We Care gift cards to thousands of educational and youth-focused non-profit organizations across the country.
+These gift cards enable non-profit organizations to obtain supplies from Staples needed to make a community event or program a success

-Staples stores are able to donate eligible products to help an organization's administrative needs.
-Your local Staples general manager can answer any questions about product availability and your organization's eligibility.
+Staples stores can donate eligible products to help an organization's administrative needs.
+Local Staples General Managers can answer any questions about product availability and organization eligibility.